fpirri/covid19/README.english.md

 # DETAILS
 ----

-* This section is under construction

 This section is organized into several parts.
 Each will discuss a particular point that needs a specific discussion.
-For example: why start with the dead?
-Or: why carry out the comparison starting from the value of 5 deaths per million inhabitants?

 <br />

 ----